Wise Guys (1986 film): Reception

 A positive review came from The New York Times, with Walter Goodman calling it amusing and fresh before concluding that "Everything works."
 Roger Ebert was similarly enthusiastic, giving the film three-and-a-half stars out of four and writing, "Wise Guys is an abundant movie, filled with ideas and gags and great characters.
 It never runs dry."
 Gene Siskel of the Chicago Tribune awarded a perfect grade of four stars and raved, "Big laughs, foul language to the point of absurdity and one hilarious, screaming performance atop another combine to make 'Wise Guys' one of the funniest times you will have at the movies this year."

 A negative review in Variety stated, "Gone are the flamboyant excesses that made a DePalma film instantly recognizable.
 What's left is a limp, visually dull look at limp, mentally dull people.
 Equally guilty is the cast of unfunny comics led by Joe Piscopo and Danny DeVito ...
 There is little chemistry between the two to suggest their supposed great friendship and more often than not they appear to be acting separately, each in a different film."

 Patrick Goldstein of the Los Angeles Times wrote, "Directed by Brian De Palma with an uncharacteristic twinkle in his eye, the film offers such a likeable gallery of cement-heads that we're in no mood to carp about the movie's creaky storyline, belabored gags or meandering chase scenes."
 Paul Attanasio of The Washington Post remarked, "There is plenty of dumb stuff in 'Wise Guys,' a rambunctious comedy about two screwballs on the loose, probably more than anyone should stand for.
 But the doughty will stick around for its small pleasures, most of which spring from the lens of Brian De Palma—yes, that Brian De Palma, the sanguinary scourge of women everywhere, who seems to have gotten into this as something of a lark."

-The film has a 31% rating on Rotten Tomatoes, based on 16 reviews.
+The film has a 29% rating on Rotten Tomatoes, based on 17 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Home media

-After its original VHS release, Wise Guys was released on DVD by Warner Home Video on August 30, 2005, as a Region 1 widescreen DVD and more recently as a DVD-on-demand from Warner Archive Collection available through Amazon.
+Shortly after the film's release, Ted Turner acquired the rights to all films which MGM had released up until May 1986, with this library and the rest of Turner's assets being merged with Time Warner in 1996.
+Wise Guys was the second most recent MGM film to be acquired by Turner (and later Warner), behind only Killer Party, which was released in May 1986.
+After its original VHS release through Turner Entertainment, Wise Guys was released on DVD by Warner Home Video on August 30, 2005, as a Region 1 widescreen DVD and more recently as a DVD-on-demand from Warner Archive Collection available through Amazon.